manifestinteractive/manifestinteractive/README.md

 ### Assembly Line Operations Management

 As Manager at SkyLine, I led an assembly-line facility with approximately 90 team members.
-My responsibilities included optimizing production workflows and maintaining efficient operations.
-A unique aspect of this role was implementing programs to train and evaluate employees with mental and physical disabilities, successfully integrating diverse talent into cohesive, productive teams.
+My responsibilities included optimizing production workflows and ensuring operational efficiency.
+A unique aspect of this role involved implementing programs to train and support employees with disabilities—both cognitive and physical—successfully fostering an inclusive workplace and integrating diverse talent into high-performing teams.

 ### Mobile Development Team Leadership